brntsw/JobsityChallenge/README.md

 ## Requirements
 - Android Studio 4.1.1 or newer
-- Minimum Android OS version 4.4 (API 19)
+- Minimum Android OS version 4.4 Kitkat (API 19)
 - 5.6 mb free space
 - To test the APK, it is located in app > release > app-release.apk